This is a constantly updated part of the website. We hope that this database will help you organise and shape your paediatric anaesthesia training.

 Approx 500 words on your hospitals’ fellowship

-The Royal Hospital for Children is the largest paediatric hospital in Scotland.
-This 244 bed tertiary referral centre serves the West of Scotland and beyond, and administers approximately 16000 anaesthetics annually.
-This is an acute hospital which has recently been awarded Major Trauma status.
+The Royal Hospital for Children (formerly known as “Yorkhill”) is the largest paediatric hospital in Scotland.
+We moved to our new site in June of 2015, becoming part of one of the largest and busiest hospital campuses in Europe.
+Our 244 bed tertiary referral centre serves the West of Scotland and beyond, for acute and elective surgery for children up to age 16, and administers approximately 16000 anaesthetics annually.
+The hospital is the Scottish Major Trauma centre for paediatrics.
 All surgical specialties are accommodated here, and the hospital holds multiple national service contracts: Cardiac surgery and interventional cardiology; Renal transplantation; Cleft palate surgery; Chest wall surgery; Complex paediatric airway surgery (including laryngo-tracheal reconstruction and laser surgery); craniofacial and neurosurgery.
-In addition the hospital also covers the West of Scotland population for elective and emergency procedures.
-The theatre suite comprises of 9 theatres and accommodates the following: dedicated emergency theatre; trauma, general surgery (including thoracosopic), urology orthopaedics, ENT, plastics, ophthalmology maxillo-facial surgery, dentistry, oncology, with interventional radiology and cardiac catheterization suites, co-located with MRI and CT scanning.
-In addition the department provides anaesthesia services for off-site radiotherapy.
+(Spinal scoliosis correction surgery is performed at Edinburgh Sick Children’s hospital, access to which is accommodated during the fellowship).

 Hospital name: Leeds Children's Hospital, Clarendon Wing, LEEDS, West Yorkshire, LS1 3EX.
 UK